Fast and Fewrious: Stochastic binary perturbations from fast compact objects: Statistics of multiple perturbations

 We can also estimate the dependences of $\pobs_{\obs}$ on other parameters of the perturbers.
 In particular, as long as the encounter is fast, we can use the impulse approximation.
 Assuming that the imparted momentum to the binary, $\delta p_{12}$, is small compared with the momentum $p_i$ of each component, the imparted energy is given by $\delta E \simeq (p_{12}/m_{12})\,\delta p_{12}$.
 The impulse approximation predicts that the imparted momentum scales as $\delta p_{12} \propto m_3/v_3$, and therefore, so does $\delta E$.

 We can also predict the behavior with impact parameter, at least at large $b$.
-Here, while the impulse approximation would predict a $b^{-1}$ scaling for the perturbation to a single component, the perturbation to the binary scales with $b^{-1} - (b+a)^{-1} \simeq a/b^2$.
-This is equivalent to the statement that the binary is perturbed by the tidal potential, for which the perturbation goes like $1/b^2$ for $b \gg a$.
-For $b < a$, an exact prediction is difficult, but the dependence on $b$ should be much gentler, and we approximate it as constant.
+Here, while the impulse approximation would predict a $b^{-1}$ scaling for the momentum imparted to a single component, the perturbation to binary parameters depends only on the difference between the momenta imparted to the two components: if $m_1$ and $m_2$ are given the same impulse, the only perturbation is to the center of mass of the binary, not to the relative configuration of the components.
+When the perturber encounters one component with impact parameter $b$, the impact parameter with respect to the other differs by $\mathcal O(a)$.
+Thus, while the momentum imparted to the first component scales with $b^{-1}$, the momentum imparted to the second is of order $(b+a)^{-1}$, so the difference between them scales with $b^{-1} - (b+a)^{-1}$, or $a/b^2$ for large $b$.
+This is equivalent to the statement that the binary is perturbed by the tidal potential, for which the impulse goes like $1/b^2$ for $b \gg a$.
+For $b < a$, an exact prediction is difficult, but the dependence on $b$ should be much gentler, and we approximate it as constant, imposing continuity at $b=a$.
+At this point, this is purely an assumption, but we will soon see from numerical simulations that it provides a good fit to the energy transfer as a function of impact parameter.
 Putting these components together, we have

 where $\delta E^\star$ is the energy transfer for reference parameters $m_3^{\star}$ and $v_3^\star$, which must be determined by numerical simulations.